guides

 The trickiest part of any migration is handling links that are already in the wild: shared in emails, embedded in social posts, printed on marketing materials, or saved in bookmarks.

-1. For each existing Firebase short link, create the equivalent WarpLink link with the same deep link path and destination URL.
+1. For each known Firebase short link, create the equivalent WarpLink link with the same deep link path and destination URL.

 2. Set up a redirect from the old Firebase URL to the new WarpLink URL using your DNS provider or a simple redirect service.

-3. Monitor traffic on both old and new links through WarpLink analytics to track migration progress.
+3. Monitor traffic on the new links through WarpLink analytics to track recovered click volume.

 For links you can still edit (email templates, CMS content, app store listings, website CTAs):